Hanover College: Campus

 Hanover College is situated on 650 acre of land overlooking the Ohio River.
 The land features several climbing paths and cliffs, as well as the only view of the Ohio from which three bends in the river can be seen.
 The campus is characterized by the Georgian style architecture.
-The quad is crowned by the Parker Auditorium, named for the former Hanover College president, Albert Parker.
+The quad features the Parker Auditorium, named for the former Hanover College president, Albert Parker.

 In the 1940s the college turned down plans to rebuild the Sigma Chi fraternity house as designed by Frank Lloyd Wright, because it did not match the Georgian Architecture.

 Much of the campus was heavily damaged in the April 3, 1974, tornado Super Outbreak, including several buildings that were destroyed.
 Damage to 32 of the 33 buildings totaled over $10 million.
 The campus lost hundreds of mature trees.
-After 19 days, the campus reopened, with roads and most buildings made usable.

-In 2008, Hanover was ravaged by the after effects of Hurricane Ike.
-Although most facilities stayed intact, both electricity and water were lost, and the campus was evacuated for a week.

 Academics

+Hanover College offers a robust liberal-arts curriculum centered around exploration and intellectual growth.
+The college provides nearly 40 undergraduate majors encompassing traditional disciplines such as Anthropology, Biochemistry, Computer Science, English, Mathematics, Music, Political Science, Psychology, and Theatre, as well as interdisciplinary fields like Data Science and Medieval‑Renaissance Studies.
+Students may also design their own major.

+Pre‑professional and graduate pathways

+Hanover offers pre-professional pathways in several fields: Accounting, Education Certification, Engineering, Health Sciences, and Pre-Law.

-The college offers over 34 majors.
+The college also offers select graduate professional degrees:

-Fraternal organizations